 Data hyper-targeting

-Traditional marketing campaigns rely on demographic data (age, gender, location), which limits the precision of targeting.
+Traditional marketing campaigns often rely on basic demographic data (age, gender, location), which limits the precision of targeting.

-By integrating behavioral and contextual data, collected in real time (searches or purchase history), programmatic advertising makes it possible to target precise segments.
+collected and updated in real time (such as searches or purchase history), programmatic advertising makes it possible to target ultra-precise segments.
 For example: “women aged 30-35 in Paris, looking for a stroller in the last 24 hours.”

 Automated ad buying